 There are some nice waterfalls in the area.
 Be careful; wet rocks can be extremely slippery!
 You can boat (large cove before marker #3) or drive around the North side of the lake and walk down a trail to North Shoal Creek falls.
 Turtletown Creek Falls Trail is close by: take north on Hwy.
 68 in TN and turn left on Underwood, left on Dugan and left on Farner Rd, then right on USFS road to Turtletown Creek Falls.

-There is a boat ramp at Apalachia Dam (off Rt.
-68 north of Farner, TN), but you need to ford the stream to get your car and trailer to the other side to put in the lake.
-The ramp there is dirt and gravel and turn around can be difficult.
-The boat ramp at Hiawassee dam (294 East, left or North to dam) is paved, but farther away.
+There is a boat ramp at Hiawassee dam (294 East, left or North to dam) is paved, but farther away.
 There are many coves and inlets, almost 31 miles of shoreline to explore.
-Be sure to visit North Shoal Creek falls about half way to Hiawassee Dam on the North side.
+Be sure to visit North Shoal Creek falls about half way between Apalachia and Hiawassee dams on the North side of the lake.

 The cool water of Apalachia is clear and clean, but there is no “beach” type area, so access is from the shoreline or a boat.
 The lake gets very deep quickly in most spots.
 Parkersville Lake (Ocoee US 64) has a beach!